-Here are a few photos of our walk in La Défense, taken on a bright sunny afternoon of September.
+Here are a few photos of my walk in La Défense on a bright sunny afternoon in September.
 La Défense is France’s largest business district and is situated in the Hauts-de-Seine département to the West of Paris.

 So here I was, emerging from the métro station “Esplanade de la Défense”, blessed with a beautiful vista on the Arc de Triomphe.
-Many recently built skyscrapers were reflecting the blue sky and revealed an interesting side of the district.
+Many recently built skyscrapers reflected the blue sky and revealed an exciting side of the district.

 View to the Arc de Triomphe from the Takis Bassin: